-Finally, once PTO is obtained, although the SSM status has ceased, any clergy who hold PTO having been an SSM prior to receiving PTO, will still be on the 'SSM List', in so far as they will still be invited to any SSM Diocesan Events, despite not legally retaining the status of being SSM.
+Once PTO is obtained, although SSM 'status' has ceased, any clergy who hold PTO having previously been an SSM, will still be on the 'SSM List', in so far as they will still be invited to any SSM Diocesan Events, despite not legally retaining the status of 'SSM'.
 This is to ensure 'ex-SSMs' still feel very much a part of what we strive to be and do as a Diocese, as well as still feel they belong to the SSM Diocesan Network.
 Attendance at any events is however entirely voluntary.